agile-ts/documentation/docs/packages/core/api/collection/Introduction.md

 MY_COLLECTION.collect({id: 'id0', name: 'jeff'});
 console.log(MY_SELECTOR.value); // Returns '{id: 'id0', name: 'jeff'}'
 ```
-For example, a Selector finds its use, to select the currently logged-in user of a User Collection.
+For example, a Selector finds its use, to select the currently logged-in user of a Users Collection.
 ```ts
 const CURRENT_USER = USERS.select(/* current logged-in userId */);
 ```
 If the currently logged-in user logs out and logs in with another user,
-we can easily update the `Item` (User) that the Selector represents.
+we can easily update the selected `Item` (User) of the Selector.
 ```ts
 CURRENT_USER.select(/* new logged-in userId */);
 ```